 13. A Junior Member who has been a Junior Member for a minimum of four (4) consecutive Club years immediately before his 18th birthday and having fulfilled the junior member’s obligations in each of those years, shall become an active member upon reaching age 18, and upon paying the dues of the Senior Club.
 Being considered a member requires that they be “Active” this is defined by recording 10 hours of club service and by attendance at meetings, per consecutive year, One hour of service is awarded for each meeting attended.
 Service hours are tracked on a log kept at the club, all hours are approved by a board member.

 Roads and Fields committee: We are not trying to deter general members from utilizing the equipment purchased by the club by any means.
-We are however setting a general guide line for the operation and use of the equipment.
-Any member interested in operating equipment, such as the tractor may be subject to a short overview of experience of the equipment.
+We are however setting a general guideline for the operation and use of the equipment.
+Any member interested in operating equipment, such as the tractor, may be subject to a brief overview of experience of the equipment.
 This overview can be completed by any member of the equipment committee, members of the “Wednesday Crew”, or any officer of the club.
 This is for the safety of our members.

 1.ONLY members of Cushion Peak Rod and Gun Club are allowed to operate or handle equipment owned by the club.

-2. Member age 18 and older may operate the Gator after completing the general overview of experience.
+2. Members aged 18 and older may operate the Gator after completing the general overview of experience.

 3. Members age 21 and older may operate the John Deere Tractor and its attachments after completing the general overview of experience.
 This also applies to the garden tractors utilized by the Wednesday crew. (exceptions regarding age may be made at the discretion of the committee).